nikkijuk/camunda-playground/README.md

 !["br1"](pics/camundacon-2018-the-role-of-workflows-in-microservices-camunda-21-1024.jpg "BPM as balancing act")

 If plan is to use microservices, i.e single purpose lightweight services, coupling of them together needs to happen somewhere else.
+Especially handling failures and rollbacks is complex and needs to be planned ahead.
 - Microservices shouldn't know each other
 - Each call to microservices should be idempotent (always leave service to same state with same parameters)
 - Microservice should support compensation (return to previous state)